Home » 10 Success Principles for Artists

 10.)
 Tenacity: Commit to your craft and don’t look back.
 Never give up.
 Realize that you can live the lifestyle that you dream of.
 It’s within your reach.
 Remember that you are making a contribution to the world, and it’s important.

-Stay tuned – next week I will post an article on Principle #1 – Decide what you want.
-So that you don’t miss out, please sign up for my rss feed or fill in your e-mail address to get these posts delivered to your in –box.
+So that you don’t miss out of future postings, please sign up for my rss feed or fill in your e-mail address to get future posts delivered to your in –box.

 Thanks for listening…Maria xxoo